SpheeresX/yeeturl-server/README.md

 # yeeturl
 A rewrite of the simple and 🔒 end-to-end encrypted URL shortener written in Node.js.

-**Warning: this rewrite is still in progress: you should expect bugs and security issues.
-Do not use this in production yet.**

 ### Installation
 1. Install the MongoDB server and Node.js
 2. Clone this repository